ejovo13/libejovopp/docs/index.md

 Libejovopp is the successor to Libejovo, now being rewritten and refactored into C++

-C is a very restrictive language and I was tired of having my hands tied behind my back.
+This library is a synthesis of some of the core concepts that I acquired during my Master's degree.

 # Tutorial